erithobra/databases/sql-relational-mapping-lesson/README.md

 ```

 Now we say that each course can be taught by multiple instructors but one instructor at a time can teach only one course.
-Such that, there is a one-to-many relationship between course and instructors.
+In this way, there is a one-to-many relationship between course and instructors.

 So now when we'll create `instructors` table we will also add a *referential integrity* to it, just like we did before.